 Earl grey tea is one of the world’s most popular tea flavors – made a pop culture hit by Star Trek’s Captain Picard.
 Earl grey is simply a bergamot-flavored black tea.
 Bergamot is a type of orange, and earl grey general has cornflowers added for a pop of color.
 The name is reputedly from a British Prime Minister in the 1830s.

 You’ll also see Lady Grey, which is typically Earl Grey with lavender, or a French Earl Grey, where rose petals are added instead of cornflowers.
-And then there’s also the ubiquitous London Fog which is just a earl grey tea latte.
+And then there’s also the ubiquitous London Fog which is just an Earl Grey tea latte.

 English Breakfast / Irish Breakfast / Scottish Breakfast